 Well-designed process filtration systems don’t usually experience premature fouling of filters, but upsets can and do occur.
 Premature fouling is caused by an excess of particles in the fluid that wasn’t expected for the employed filter.
-It slows fluid flow through the filter, requiring additional filter changeouts which translates into stopped processes, potential product loss, added costs, and overall reduction in process efficiency.
+It slows fluid flow through the filter, requiring additional filter changeouts, which translates into stopped processes, potential product loss, added costs, and an overall reduction in process efficiency.
 This article will provide insight and solutions for when one or more filters in a system are experiencing this issue.

 Let’s look at a few different scenarios for premature fouling: a single-stage, multi-stage with prefilter issues, and multi-stage with final filter issues.
 We will presume that the flow rate and desired pressure drop were within the required range upon installation; the volume of fluid being filtered is within the original design limits of the system; and that the filters are chemically compatible with the fluid.

 Finding the culprit for premature fouling will either be found in the filter, the fluid, a process component, or process activity.
 When a filter has been performing well for its expected life cycle and suddenly underperforms, chances are good that something else is responsible.
 However, inspection of the filter is always standard operating procedure.
 Root causes to consider are:

 Fluid hasn’t been tested or has large variations